 Some Drug Courts have difficulty interpreting positive cannabinoid (marijuana) test results.
-Because cannabinoids are lipid-soluble (i.e., bind to fat molecules), they may be excreted more slowly than other substances of abuse.
+Because cannabinoids are lipid-soluble (i.e., bind to fat molecules), they may be excreted more slowly than other substances.
 This has caused confusion about when a positive cannabinoid result may be interpreted as evidence of new use as opposed to residual use from an earlier episode.
 A participant is highly unlikely to produce a cannabinoid-positive urine result above 50 ng/mL after more than ten days following cessation of chronic usage or for more than three to four days following a single-use event (Cary, 2005).
 Therefore, a Drug Court would be justified in considering the first two weeks of enrollment to be a grace period during which there would be no sanctions for positive cannabinoid test results.
-However, subsequent positive tests may be interpreted as evidence of new cannabis use and dealt with accordingly.
-Moreover, once a participant has produced two consecutive cannabinoid-negative urine specimens (called an abstinence baseline), a subsequent cannabinoid-positive test may be interpreted as new use (Cary, 2005).
+However, subsequent positive tests may be interpreted as evidence of new cannabinoid-negative urine specimens (called an abstinence baseline), a subsequent cannabinoid-positive test may be interpreted as new use (Cary, 2005).
 Some Drug Courts or laboratories may employ a lower cutoff level of 20 ng/mL for cannabis metabolites.
 Using this lower cutoff, thirty days is sufficient to establish a presumptive abstinence baseline even for chronic users (Cary, 2005); in the majority of cases, twenty-one days should be sufficient.